hybridgroup/commander/README.md

 ## Plugins

-If you need to add a plugin"
+If you need to add a plugin

 ```bash
 $ cordova plugin add org.apache.cordova.device
 ```

-Note: You need to add your plugin to plugins.json config file in order to maintain the build process successful.
+**Note: You need to add your plugin to plugins.json config file in order to maintain the build process successful.**

 ## Testing

 The code for Commander includes a number of automated tests.
-In order to run them, make sure you have installed the most recent packages dependencies for Commander app.
-Run this:
+In order to run them, make sure you've installed the most recent packages dependencies for Commander.
+In order to do this, run:

 ```bash
 $ bower install